Classic Recipe

-In Dataloop's Annotation Platform, a Recipe is a comprehensive task-specific configuration that defines how data should be annotated.
-It includes the project’s ontology (labels and attributes), the annotation tools to be used, studio settings, and detailed PDF-based work instructions.
+In Dataloop’s Annotation Platform, a Recipe is a comprehensive configuration that defines how data should be annotated for a specific task.
+A recipe contains all components required to standardize and manage the annotation process — including the project’s ontology (labels and attributes), annotation tools, studio settings, recipe details, advanced settings, recipe actions, and detailed PDF-based work instructions.

 Recipes ensure consistency and structure across annotation workflows, allowing teams to standardize labeling practices and improve data quality for training machine learning models.
 Recipes can be easily created, cloned, customized, or switched per dataset, supporting both flexibility and scalability in annotation projects.